-This thought-provoking incident was shared with me from a friend:
+This thought-provoking bat story incident was shared from a friend

-“My toddler son witnessed a violent attack upon a bat by some older children.
+As she told me the bat story, she said: “My toddler son witnessed a violent attack upon a bat by some older children.
 He was extremely upset and wept uncontrollably.
-As I held and comforted him, I initially mistook his compassion for fear, assuming that he was too young to experience such feelings
+As I held and comforted him, I initially mistook his compassion for fear, assuming that he was too young to experience such feelings.

 “I don’t know.
 I never thought much about bats.”